awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 In these cases, choose the **Apply Immediately** option in the console\.
 Or you can include the `--apply-immediately` option when using the AWS CLI or set the `ApplyImmediately` parameter to `true` when using the Amazon RDS API\.
 Options that don't include port values can be applied immediately, or can be applied during the next maintenance window for the DB instance\.

+**Note**
+If you specify a security group as a value for an option in an option group, you manage the security group by modifying the option group\.
+You can't change or remove this security group by modifying a DB instance\.
+Also, the security group doesn't appear in the DB instance details in the AWS Management Console or in the output for the AWS CLI command `describe-db-instances`\.

 ### Console<a name="USER_WorkingWithOptionGroups.AddOption.Console"></a>

 You can use the AWS Management Console to add an option to an option group\.